mqq-marek/ProjectEuler-254/README.md

 but can compute g(i) for i = 20,000 in lest than 3 minutes.

 The last solution is very slow for small i.
-We can also notice that f value pattern is random especially at the beginning and above i=63 is very regular.
+We can also notice that f value pattern is random especially at the beginning while above i=63 is very regular.

 The reason behind is the prefix/suffix interaction.
-For small i, the prefix part summed up with suffix(which is missing or very small) introduce huge noise as both parts are very irregular and comparable - increase and decrease very rapidly.
+For small i, the length of prefix part summed up with length of suffix part introduce huge noise as lengths of parts are comparable while prefix value comparing to its length is very irregular.

 Later on impact of
 prefix part is negligible as
 distance between two n's having the same digit sum or greater digits sum